-[Source: Vector-Borne and Zoonotic Diseases, full page: (LINK).
+[Source: International Journal of Infectious Diseases, full page: (LINK).
 Abstract, edited.]

 Int J Infect Dis.
 2018 Oct;75:49-51. doi: 10.1016/j.ijid.2018.08.002.
 Epub 2018 Aug 7.